-RSE is delivered by a specialist team, led by the Head of Careers, PSHE & Relationships.
+RSE is delivered by a team of teaching staff who are led by the Head of ACHIEVE.

 8.4 Pupils

 Pupils are expected to engage fully in RSE and, when discussing issues related to RSE, treat others with respect and sensitivity.